 Why Does my Pet Need Antioxidants?

-Antioxidants: What are they and what do they do?
+Antioxidants for dogs and cats: What are they and what do they do?

 An antioxidant is a compound that neutralizes free radicals.
 Free radicals are naturally produced in the body from many different metabolic and physiological reactions.

 At low levels, free radicals are relatively harmless and are involved in regular functions for the body.
 However, under different conditions, such as in disease or obese states, they can build up and cause oxidative stress.

 Oxidative stress can have many negative consequences including damage to cells and DNA.
 This can lead to higher risks of chronic diseases.
 Notably, cancer risk is much higher when the body is under oxidative stress.

 This is where antioxidants come in!
 Antioxidants are natural compounds that have a unique chemical structure in which they have an unpaired electron.
 This chemical structure can bind to, and neutralize, free radicals in the body.

 Some antioxidants also have the ability to indirectly reform other antioxidants – essentially increasing the antioxidant capacity of the body!